 CHEMP

 ALAMM decay constant for biodegradation of VOC, s-1.
 Biodegradation is assumed to take place only in the aqueous phase, and to follow a first order decay law, MVOC(t) = MVOC,0 * exp (-λ t).
 The decay constant λ = ALAMM is expressed in terms of the half life T1/2 of the VOC as follows: λ = (ln 2) / T1/2.
 Default is ALAMM = 0.

-Used in: TMVOC
+Used in: TMVOC, ECOF

+CHEMP